cruizg93/virtualbook/README.md

 # App purpose:

-Create and manage the scheduling of Black Tie Rental of Florida company.
+Create and manage the scheduling of Events for Black Tie Rental of Florida company.

 Main modules: